1. Before you apply to QCAT

 - issuing a negative notice or refusing to cancel a negative notice

-(For full list of reviewable decisions please view the Working with Children (Risk Management and Screening) Act 2000)
+(For more information, please view the Working with Children (Risk Management and Screening) Act 2000 and Working with Children (Risk Management and Screening) and Other Legislation Amendment Act 2024)

 A disqualified person cannot apply to have a blue card decision reviewed.
 Before applying to QCAT you must consider if you are a disqualified person.
 The only exception to this is a case of mistaken identity.